 You can withdraw 529 plan savings tax-free to pay for qualified education expenses, which include costs required for enrollment and attendance at in-state, out-of-state, public and private colleges, universities, or other eligible post-secondary educational institutions.
-Qualified 529 plan expenses include up to $10,000 per year in K-12 tuition expenses.
-But you may be subject to federal taxes and a penalty if you don’t follow important 529 plan withdrawal rules.
+However, you may be subject to federal taxes and a penalty if you don’t follow 529 withdrawal rules.

 Step 1: Calculate Your Qualified Education Expenses